tonytrieu-dev/feed-cli/README.md

-﻿# RSS Feed CLI
+﻿# Flexible CLI

-A Python-based CLI for aggregating RSS feeds.
+A Python-based CLI for aggregating RSS feeds and more.

 ## Tech Stack